Victoria Beckham's black dresses, chunky platform boots stage 'gentle rebellion' at London Fashion Week

-LONDON (Reuters) - Victoria Beckham chose black dresses paired with distinctive belts and chunky thigh-high platform boots for a collection she characterized as a “gentle rebellion” at London Fashion Week on Sunday.
+LONDON, Feb 16 (Reuters) - Victoria Beckham chose black dresses paired with distinctive belts and chunky thigh-high platform boots for a collection she characterised as a “gentle rebellion” at London Fashion Week on Sunday.

 London Fashion Week has been a more subdued gathering this year, with many Chinese attendees absent because of the coronavirus, but crowds packed into Beckham’s chosen venue, the neo-classical Banqueting House, Whitehall in central London.